GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

-umaPctLifetime                                     | UMA PCT lifetime umaResourceLifetime                                | UMA Resource lifetime umaAddScopesAutomatically                          | Add UMA scopes automatically if it is not registered yet Issuer                                             | URL using the https scheme with no query or fragment component that the OP asserts as its Issuer Identifier umaGrantAccessIfNoPolicies                         | Specify whether to grant access to resources if there is no any policies associated with scopes umaRestrictResourceToAssociatedClient              | Restrict access to resource by associated client umaKeepClientDuringResourceSetRegistration         | Save client information during resource registration
+umaPctLifetime                                     | UMA PCT lifetime umaResourceLifetime                                | UMA Resource lifetime umaAddScopesAutomatically                          | Add UMA scopes automatically if it is not registered yet umaGrantAccessIfNoPolicies                         | Specify whether to grant access to resources if there is no any policies associated with scopes umaRestrictResourceToAssociatedClient              | Restrict access to resource by associated client umaKeepClientDuringResourceSetRegistration         | Save client information during resource registration